Hydrogen-powered aircraft: Demonstrations

 On 19 January 2023, ZeroAvia flew its Dornier 228 testbed with one turboprop replaced by a prototype hydrogen-electric powertrain in the cabin, consisting of two fuel cells and a lithium-ion battery for peak power.
 The aim is to have a certifiable system by 2025 to power airframes carrying up to 19 passengers over 300 nmi.

 On 2 March 2023, Universal Hydrogen flew a Dash 8 40-passenger testbed with one engine powered by their hydrogen-electric powertrain.
-The company has received an order from Connect Airways to convert 75 ATR 72-600 with their hydrogen powertrains.
+The company has received an order from Connect Airlines to convert 75 ATR 72-600 with their hydrogen powertrains.